 Professional representation

-The FHCM maintains a close relationship with the Institut Français de la Mode, which was formed in 2018 from the merger of the IFM and the Ecole de la Chambre Syndicale de la Couture Parisienne, created in 1927 and sits at its Board of Directors with 6 representatives.
-It also represents its Members and promote their views and specificities within various professional organizations and bodies such as - the DEFI, the Institut Français du Textile et de l’Habillement, the Comité Stratégique de Filière Mode et Luxe, the OPCO 2i, the ANDAM, the International Fashion and Photography Festival of Hyères.
+• The FHCM maintains close relationships with the Institut Français de la Mode, which merged in 2019 with the École de la Chambre Syndicale de la Haute Couture, established in 1927, and sits via a college of six representatives on its board of directors.
+It also ensures representation of its Members and promotes their viewpoints and specificities within various professional bodies such as LE DEFI, the Institut Français du Textile et de l'Habillement, the Fashion and Luxury Strategic Sector Committee, OPCO 2i, ANDAM, and the International Festival of Fashion and Photography in Hyères.

 SPHERE - Paris Fashion Week® Emerging Brands Initiative